tliron/reposure/README.md

 The problem with this approach is that if you are working outside the cluster then you would need to use the `reposure` tool instead of your usual tools.
-So, for example, you can't use `buildah` to directly push an image to the repository.
+So, for example, you can't use `buildah` to directly push an image to the registry.

-The workaround is to export your image to a tarball and push that instead.
+The workaround is often to export your image to a tarball and push that instead.
 Note that if you want Kubernetes's container runtime to be able to pull it (say, for a Pod) then you would also need to make sure to re-tag it accordingly.
-The `podman` tool can do all this for you.
+The `podman` tool can do this for you.
 For example, if we are using `buildah` to build locally:

+    # Build
     CONTAINER_ID=$(buildah from scratch)
     ...
-    buildah commit $CONTAINER_ID localhost/catalog/myimage
+    buildah commit $CONTAINER_ID localhost/mylibrary/myimage

+    # Re-tag
+    HOST=$(reposure registry info myrepo host)
-    podman tag localhost/catalog/myimage 10.97.119.139:5000/catalog/myimage
+    podman tag localhost/mylibrary/myimage $HOST/mylibrary/myimage

+    # Export and push
-    podman save 10.97.119.139:5000/catalog/myimage --output myimage.tar
+    podman save $HOST/mylibrary/myimage --output myimage.tar
-    reposure image push default catalog/myimage myimage.tar
+    reposure image push myrepo mylibrary/myimage myimage.tar

 (Note that spooler supports `.tar` as well as `.tar.gz` or `.tgz`.)